paperless-ngx/paperless-ngx/docs/setup.md

     file to `docker-compose.yml`.
 If you want to enable optional support for Office documents, download a file with `-tika` in the file name.
+Download the
-Download the `docker-compose.env` file and the `.env` file as well and store them in the same directory.
+    `.env` file and the `docker-compose.lib.yml` file as well and store them in the same directory.

     !!! tip